facebook youtube pinterest twitter reddit whatsapp instagram

 How do we match this?

-- The very first step is to split the URL (route that the user is requesting) into individual segments based on the delimiter ("/").
-For the route "
+• The very first step is to split the URL (route that the user is requesting) into individual segments based on the delimiter ("/").
+For the route "/posts/:id", the segments would be [/] (root), [posts], and [:id].
+I am oversimplifying here, you'll still need to do a bit of cleanup.

-) in the URL path.
-It serves as the starting point for matching the segments We iterate through each segment of the URL path one by one, matching them against the corresponding nodes in the tree.
+• We iterate through each segment of the URL path one by one, matching them against the corresponding nodes in the tree.

-): As we start at the root, we match the first segment, which is/
+• Segment 1 (/): As we start at the root, we match the first segment, which is /.
+Since the root represents the solidus (/), the first segment matches successfully.

-" segment.
-If the node exists, we proceed to the next step.
-Otherwise, the route does not match, and we can stop and return a 404 error. - Hint: How do we move from the root to the next node, we can leverage the hierarchical feature.
-Check if there are no sibling nodes, in our case, there is none, so we move to the childNodes (
+• Hint: How do we move from the root to the next node, we can leverage the hierarchical feature.
+Check if there are no sibling nodes, in our case, there is none, so we move to the childNodes (posts), which is how we got to Segment 2 from 1.

-" are typically represented by a special property which signifies we can have a potential dynamic segment.
+• Segment 3 (:id): In the tree, dynamic segments like ":id" are typically represented by a special property which signifies we can have a potential dynamic segment.
 We check if such a node exists for the dynamic segment.
 If it does, we move to that node in the tree and proceed.
 If there is no special node, it suggests that the route does not support dynamic segments or does not have a match for the given dynamic value.
 In this case, the route does not match, and we can stop.

 If we have successfully matched all the segments of the URL path, including the dynamic segment (if applicable), it means that the route matches the URL path.